-12 Hale, 224.
+&lt;sup>11 Hale, 224.

-14 Ashby Jones, "Address of Dr. Ashby Jones at Lee Unveiling Banquet in Atlanta, Jan.
+&lt;sup>13 Ashby Jones, "Address of Dr. Ashby Jones at Lee Unveiling Banquet in Atlanta, Jan.
 19," Stone Mountain Magazine, volume 1, number 3, 1924, United Daughters of the Confederacy, Laura Rutherford Chapter No. 88 (Athens, GA) Records, Hargrett Rare Book and Manuscript Library, University of Georgia, Athens, Georgia.

-15 William D. Upshaw, "Congressman William D. Upshaw Thrills His Colleagues with Memorial Speech," Stone Mountain Magazine, volume 1, number 3, 1924, United Daughters of the Confederacy, Laura Rutherford Chapter No. 88 (Athens, GA) Records, Hargrett Rare Book and Manuscript Library, University of Georgia, Athens, Georgia.
-16 This speech is a display of how Lost Cause thought (the Civil war was fought over a Constitutional dispute) was intertwined with reconciliation (its result was a "common flag" and a "clarified Constitution").
+&lt;sup>14 William D. Upshaw, "Congressman William D. Upshaw Thrills His Colleagues with Memorial Speech," Stone Mountain Magazine, volume 1, number 3, 1924, United Daughters of the Confederacy, Laura Rutherford Chapter No. 88 (Athens, GA) Records, Hargrett Rare Book and Manuscript Library, University of Georgia, Athens, Georgia.
+This speech is a display of how Lost Cause thought (the Civil War was fought over a Constitutional dispute) was intertwined with reconciliation (its result was a "common flag" and a "clarified Constitution").

-him to accept their view of the causes of the Civil War.
+Borglum did not initially sympathize with the Lost Cause narrative of the monument.
+He witnessed firsthand the fervor of the UDC members who commissioned him, but it took time for him to accept their view of the causes of the Civil War.
 Gerald W. Johnson, in his 1927 book on the monument, The Undefeated, discusses this progression.
-Johnson conversed with Borglum at length after the latter fled to North Carolina, where, as Johnson put it, "he had taken sanctuary after the smash in Georgia."17 Johnson writes:
+Johnson conversed with Borglum at length after the latter fled to North Carolina, where, as Johnson put it, "he had taken sanctuary after the smash in Georgia."
+Johnson writes:

-Secession was not such a cause, still less slavery.
+"Secession was not such a cause, still less slavery.
 Slowly it dawned on him [Borglum] that what the men in the gray ranks fought for was the sanctity of contract, the inviolability of one's pledged word, without which democratic government is impossible.
-They thought they saw the Constitution established by their fathers trampled underfoot; and they, too, rose to arms "that government of the people, for the people, by the people shall not perish from the earth."18
+They thought they saw the Constitution established by their fathers trampled underfoot; and they, too, rose to arms "that government of the people, for the people, by the people shall not perish from the earth."